 ARTICLE II: OFFICES

-The corporate office of the Society shall be in the State of New York.
-The operating office of the Society shall be in such a location as to be convenient and accessible to the Executive Director.
+The corporate office of The Society shall be in the State of New York.
+The operating office of The Society shall be in such a location as to be convenient and accessible to the office management.
 The Society may have other offices at such places within or outside the State of New York as the Board of Directors may from time to time determine.

 ARTICLE III: MEMBERS AND ELECTION TO MEMBERSHIP